-Support and resistance levels are regions where prices find it hard to continue or break through.
+Support and resistance in forex are levels or regions where prices find it hard to continue or break through.
 Price is likely to either reverse or consolidate.

 When price is going high and then pulls back at a certain level, it has reached the resistance region.